 At this time there appears to be no active projects focused on this species, however the following organizations are dedicated to research and conservation in the region and other small cats:

-Please support them with their important work.
-No matter how small or large your donation, every bit helps!
+Please support these organizations with their important work.
+No matter the size of your contribution, every bit helps!

 - Borneo - Borneo Wild Cat Project